 The naturalization process starts with obtaining a temporary residence permit, progressing to permanent residency, and eventually leading to Portuguese citizenship.
 This method offers a comprehensive pathway for foreign nationals to integrate fully into Portuguese society.

-- D3 Visa: The Portugal D3 Visa is designed for non-EU nationals with specialized qualifications or significant experience in high-level professions.
+D3 Visa (Entrepreneur): The Portugal D3 Visa is designed for non-EU nationals with specialized qualifications or significant experience in high-level professions.
 This visa aims to attract skilled professionals to Portuguese companies.
 You need an employment contract with a Portuguese company and qualifications that align with the job requirements to qualify.
-The D3 Tech Visa is also available for those applying to tech companies registered with IAPMEI.
-This visa can be processed quickly, often within 30 days, if all requirements are met.
-You can apply for Portuguese citizenship after residing in Portugal for five years with a D3 or Tech Visa.

-- D7 Visa: Also known as the Passive Income Visa or Retirement Visa, the Portugal D7 Visa is ideal for non-EU citizens with a steady income from pensions, rental income, or investments.
+D7 Visa (Retirement): Also known as the Passive Income Visa, the Portugal D7 Visa is ideal for non-EU citizens with a steady income from pensions, rental income, or investments.
 This visa allows you to live in Portugal and, after five years, apply for permanent residency and Portuguese citizenship.
-For more details on the D7 Visa application process, refer to resources from Global Citizen Solutions.
-For more details on the D7 Visa application process, refer to resources from Global Citizen Solutions.

-- D8 Digital Nomad Visa: The Portugal D8 Visa, commonly known as the Portugal Digital Nomad Visa, is tailored for remote workers and freelancers outside the EU who want to live and work in Portugal.
-To qualify, you must demonstrate earnings of at least four times the national minimum wage from your freelance work.
-Holders of the D8 Visa who reside in Portugal for five years or more can apply for permanent residency or Portuguese citizenship.
+D8 Visa (Remote Worker): The Portugal D8 Visa, commonly known as the Portugal Digital Nomad Visa, is tailored for remote workers and freelancers outside the EU who want to live and work in Portugal.

-By holding the Portugal Golden Visa for five years, foreign nationals may apply for permanent residence under Portuguese law and later for Portuguese citizenship, making it an attractive option for those looking to invest in the country.
+By holding the Portugal Golden Visa for five years, foreign nationals may apply for permanent residence and later for Portuguese citizenship.

 Portugal Golden Visa eligibility criteria